-Additional Risks of a Merchant Cash Advance Loan
+Additional Risks of an MCA Loan

 You may expect to receive more phone calls from brokers trying to get you to take out more advances.
 In a process called stacking, other MCA funders may contact you to try to get you to add new advances on top of your existing one in a gambit to get out of debt.

 Information about your business becomes public record after a lien has been placed against you.
 This information is then compiled and sold to other MCA funders who will try to get you to stack your advances which will, in most cases, only place your livelihood at greater risk and further in debt.